 There’s not any onsite parking but there are local car parks, the road is pay and display and there are wardens who operate in the area.

 We have a safeguarding policy which means our entrance hall is for pupils only whilst they wait to be picked up or wait between lessons.
 Parents are not allowed beyond the main entrance.
-We have a separate small waiting area for parents.
-It’s in a different building with a code, this is displayed as you come in our front door on a music sign or please ask at our main reception.

 For full details of our child protection policy please visit https://traffordmusicservice.co.uk/policies/